zioalex/kubernetes-the-hard-way/docs/03-compute-resources.md

+# AWS
+I did this with terraform

+     TODO:
+     setup hostname correctly
+     setup eth1 10.0.10.0 newtork on all the hosts - Fix cloud init configure /etc/hosts with all the hosts

 # Provisioning Compute Resources

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
 In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a single [compute zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones).